zzDRT/PredictiveModeling/using_pm_service_dsx.md

   *  Spark 2.0 MLlib
   *  Python 3 with scikit-learn 0.17
 *  Classification and Regression pipeline models are currently supported.
+*  For scikit-learn models predictions without probabilities are returned at this stage.
 *  Batch and stream deployment for Python scikit-learn models is not supported at this stage.
 *  Batch and stream support for Spark models is in beta.
 If you're interested in participating, add yourself to the wait list!
 For more information, see: [https://www.ibm.biz/mlwaitlist](https://www.ibm.biz/mlwaitlist).